HOW TO GROW AND CARE FOR OUR PLANTS

 TYPE OF SOIL - REPOT

-These plants cannot be pruned.
-Damaged leaves are simply eliminated to prevent them from becoming a vehicle for parasitic diseases.
+They are plants that cannot be pruned.
+Only the leaves or the parts that dry up or get damaged are eliminated to prevent them from becoming a vehicle for disease.

 MULTIPLICATION BY SEEDS